Cow-calf separation: Effects

 Deviations from natural nursing behaviors are thought to have an impact on animal welfare.
-In nature, cows often start licking their calves on average 5-7 minutes after birth to remove the amniotic fluid and establish a bond.
+Veterinarians advise dog and cat breeders to separate mothers from their young at 8-12 weeks of age, while the recommended timing of separation for farmers is not dependent on the animals' wellbeing and instead depends on whether the purpose is dairy or meat production (within 24 hours for dairy calves, 6-8 months for beef calves).
+While veterinarians advise breeders to not impregnate a dog or cat more than 3-4 times in her lifetime, there is no limit for how many times a farmer can impregnate a cow.In nature, cows often start licking their calves on average 5-7 minutes after birth to remove the amniotic fluid and establish a bond.
 Around 90 minutes after birth, calves begin suckling.
 Calves naturally spend large amounts of time nearby their mother compared to other members of the herd and also mimic their mother's behaviors.
 Cows also often distance themselves and their calf from the rest of the adults in the herd for a few days after birth.
 Calves tend to remain close to their mother until fully weaned at around 8-11 months old.
 A 5-year study on social relationships within cattle find that they held stable attachments between mother and child for at least that time frame.
+Calves in the beef industry are usually either moved from pasture to a feeding pen where their mothers cannot see, smell, or hear them, or placed into a pasture adjacent of their mother.
+Researchers believe the latter method reduces the stress caused by separation by allowing cows to socialize with their calves.